kaltura/playkit-js/docs/error.md

 ## **Error string**

 The player will log an error string to the console if the log level of the player is set to 'DEBUG'.
-This can be done by adding the debug to the player configuration:

 The error log would look:
 [Error] Player error NETWORK.HTTP_ERROR 'url':'www.some-bad-url.com'